enarjord/passivbot/README.md

 ------------------------------------------------------------------
 overview

-the bot's purpose is to accumulate btc (or another coin) in bybit inverse and usdt in binance usdt futures using hedge mode for simultaneous long and short positions
+the bot's purpose is to accumulate tokens over time

-it is a market maker bot, making multiple post only limit orders above and below current price
+it is a market maker bot working in futures markets, making multiple post only limit orders above and below current price

 it listens to websocket live stream of trades, and updates its orders continuously